-To rethink the concept of justice, we must adapt old moral categories to a wide, plural, complex and richer world.
+To rethink the concept of justice, we must adapt old moral categories to a broad, plural, complex and more prosperous world.
 We must focus on the inalienable rights and the binding duties not only between individuals but also between States.

 Rethinking the concept of justice in four main topics

-Addressing global justice means acknowledging that along with rights there are also duties. when we speak of universal values and global justice, we must address these questions:
+Addressing global justice means acknowledging that along with rights there are also duties, and when we speak of universal values and global justice, we must address these questions:

-How can we properly balance the defense of pluralism while upholding universal values?
-Which measures shall be taken to ensure the end of gender-based inequality?
-What role should individual and collective bodies play, when it comes to safeguarding basic rights?
-How can we reach a global consensus on the legitimacy of international intervention in moments of crisis?
+How can we properly balance the defence of pluralism while upholding universal values?
+What role should individual and collective bodies play, when it comes to safeguarding fundamental rights?
+What is the actual role of international organizations in keeping peace and justice?

-Climate justice is one of the most cross-cutting matters on the global agenda as it already affects each and every one of us.
+Climate justice is genuinely one of the most cross-cutting matters on the global agenda as it will eventually affect every one of us.